 Due to the various types of insurance plans and companies our students have, the SHC does not submit claims to any insurance company except the student health insurance plan through Aetna Student Health.

 Your medical insurance can be billed by LabCorp for any labs done in the SHC.

-All students pay a $5 administrative visit fee for appointments with a Nurse Practitioner.
+All students pay a $5 flat visit fee for appointments with a Nurse Practitioner.
 If the provider brings a student in for a in clinic evaluation after a telehealth visit, there is not an additional visit fee charged.

 Some medical services carry an additional charge, see below.

 |In House Labs|